PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 ![3](https://user-images.githubusercontent.com/100709775/161055681-804d2faf-34ae-43d1-beea-270ba87c3006.PNG)

-Go to appsettings.json and add a new section for ConnectionStrings as below
+Go to appsettings.json and add a new section for Connection Strings as below :

 ```cs
  "ConnectionStrings": {